19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (ii) any reimbursement claimed by the woman’s employer under section 10 (whether or not pursuant to an exemption under section 22) for any amount paid to the woman in respect of her delivery of the child;

-(iii) where the woman has made an election under section 12E(4) for the natural father of the child to take shared parental leave in respect of the child —
+(iii) where the woman has made an election under section 12E(5) for the natural father or adoptive father of the child to take shared parental leave or claim lost income in respect of the child —

 (A) any reimbursement claimed by the father’s employer under section 12G(1) (whether or not pursuant to an exemption under section 22) for any amount paid to the father under section 12E(2) for shared parental leave taken in respect of the child; or

 (B) any amount of lost income claimed by the father under section 12E(3) (whether or not pursuant to an exemption under section 22) for ceasing to be actively engaged in his trade, business, profession or vocation in respect of the child; and

+[Act 33 of 2016 wef 01/07/2017]

 (b) either of the following applies:

 (i) the total period of absence from work under subsection (1), (1A) or (1B) or section 12E(1) and cessation from active engagement in trade, business, profession or vocation under section 12E(3) to which the payment by the Government under paragraph (a) relates, exceeds —

-(A) 56 days, if the child is delivered during the woman’s first or second confinement; or
+(A) 56 days, if the woman’s confinement during which the child is delivered is the woman’s first or second specified event; or

+[Act 33 of 2016 wef 01/07/2017]

-(B) 112 days, if the child is delivered during the woman’s third or subsequent confinement;
+(B) 112 days, if the woman’s confinement during which the child is delivered is the woman’s third or subsequent specified event;

+[Act 33 of 2016 wef 01/01/2017]

+[Act 33 of 2016 wef 01/07/2017]

 (ii) the total amount paid by the Government under paragraph (a) exceeds —

-(A) the amount mentioned in subsection (5A)(a), if the child is delivered during the woman’s first or second confinement; or
+(A) the amount mentioned in subsection (5A)(a), if the woman’s confinement during which the child is delivered is the woman’s first or second specified event; or

+[Act 33 of 2016 wef 01/07/2017]

-(B) the amount mentioned in subsection (5A)(b), if the child is delivered during the woman’s third or subsequent confinement.
+(B) the amount mentioned in subsection (5A)(b), if the woman’s confinement during which the child is delivered is the woman’s third or subsequent specified event.

 [Act 33 of 2016 wef 01/01/2017]

+[Act 33 of 2016 wef 01/07/2017]

 ### Eligibility criteria and cap in respect of maternity benefits